kmarcie/mkhud/README.md

 <b>rayshud (raysfire)</b> - An amazing streamer and maker of a very well crafted hud.
 His tutorials helped me out a ton, and I highly recommend you check out his stream. http://twitch.tv/raysfire/ :) I borrowed his SpectatorTournament.res to use with my hud as well.
 Hope you don't mind, Rays!

+<b>wavesui (extracrispy)</b> - Though I started creating my hud before this hud was posted to TF.TV, I did get quite a bit of inspiration from him when he posted in the hud mod thread on tf.tv.
+The colour scheme of my hud was not intentionally made to be so close to wavesui, it was a complete coincidence.
+I was using a colour scheme generator- specifically this one: https://coolors.co/app/2b303a-92dce5-ededed-7c7c7c-d64933 - After using wavesui for a short amount of time, I can say that he has put a shit ton of work into it, and it's very VERY well made.
+I kinda wish my HUD didn't have the dark blue top border with the light blue text on it, because now it looks like I am copying him.
+But anyway, you should check wavesui out.
+His hud is so good.
+I implemented his font swapper into my HUD.
+Hopefully you are okay with this, extracrispy.

 <b>ToonHUD (Griever)</b> - I borrowed the SourceScheme.res from his hud.
 I hope you are alright with this.
 A very well made hud.
 Again, some elements in my hud were inspired by his.

 <b>ompHUD (omp)</b> - A great HUD.
 I'm sure everyone by now knows what this HUD looks like.
-I borrowed some of the ItemEffectMeters from this hud, and a lot of my elements were inspired by this hud.
+I borrowed the ItemEffectMeters from this hud, and a lot of my elements were inspired by this hud.

-<b>wavesui (extracrispy)</b> - Though I started creating my hud before this hud was posted to TF.TV, I did get some inspiration from him when he posted in the hud mod thread on tf.tv.
-The colour scheme of my hud was not intentionally made to be so close to wavesui, it was a complete coincidence.
-I was using a colour scheme generator- specifically this one: https://coolors.co/app/2b303a-92dce5-ededed-7c7c7c-d64933 - Anyway, you should check wavesui out.
-His hud is so good.
-I implemented his font swapper into my HUD.
-Hopefully you are okay with this, extracrispy.

-<b>omnibombulator</b> - For creating huds.tf and posting his gameplay footage on reddit.
-If he didn't upload his gameplay onto reddit, I probably would have never found out about the font I'm using in my hud.
-Some of the stuff he has put into his hud are slightly similar, specifically the font and the health/ammo.
-I hope that's okay with him.
+<b>omnibombulator</b> - For creating huds.tf, and some of the stuff he has posted in the TF.TV hud mod thread was just amazing.

 <b>Knuckles</b> - Providing the crosshairs.
 Very well done. :)